primelib/primecodegen/README.md

 - `PRIMECODEGEN_DEBUG_SPEC` - if set, the final OpenAPI specification is written to stdout.
 - `PRIMECODEGEN_DEBUG_TEMPLATEDATA` - if set, the template data passed to the code generator is written to stdout.
+- `PRIMECODEGEN_TEMPLATE_DIR` - if set, takes priority when looking for template files - useful for customizing templates.

 ## Roadmap